-Foster Island Trail is a 3.5 mile heavily trafficked out and back trail located near Seattle, WA that features a lake and is good for all skill levels.
+Foster Island Trail is a 3.5 mile heavily trafficked out and back trail located near Seattle, Washington that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash